Trump tweets 'very nice note' from North Korea's Kim Jong Un

 Trump himself has remained upbeat about the outcome of the first summit between the leaders of the U.S. and North Korea.
 Earlier Thursday, after attending the NATO summit in Brussels, he told reporters that there were clear signs of progress with North Korea, most notably that no missile and nuclear tests have occurred for almost nine months.

-Associated Press writer Matthew Lee on the secretary of state's plane contributed to this report.
+Associated Press writer Matthew Lee on the secretary of state's plane and Edith M. Lederer at the United Nations contributed to this report.